This section covers the main architectural aspects you need to consider when deploying PostgreSQL in Kubernetes.

 - Shared-nothing architecture recommended for better resilience of the PostgreSQL cluster:

-- PostgreSQL instances can reside in different availability zones in the same region
+- PostgreSQL instances should reside in different availability zones within the same Kubernetes cluster / region

 Please refer to the "Replication" section for more information about how EDB Postgres for Kubernetes relies on PostgreSQL replication, including synchronous settings.